 Parents should be aware that the school will take any reasonable action to ensure the safety of pupils.
 Where the school is concerned that a child may be the subject of ill-treatment, neglect or other forms of abuse; staff must follow Oldham Child Protection Procedures and report their concerns to Oldham Social Services Department.

-Child Protection and Safeguarding Policy 2018
+Safeguarding and CP Policy 2018

 Please click on the link below for information on how to keep our children safe: